-Hearing that, I decided to make the drive up to Mariposa.
-The Mendershausens hoped some of the pieces could be placed in nearby Mariposa as public art, but the larger pieces—a griffin and a couple of horses and two large cats, among others—were too heavy to move without special equipment.
-They weren’t sure they’d be able to manage it, “and the blue mosaic hillside has already been bulldozed, most of it, anyway,” Ann told me.
+Ann and her husband hoped some of the pieces could be placed in Mariposa as public art.
+But the larger pieces—a griffin, a couple of horses and two large cats, among others—were too heavy to move without special equipment.
+They weren’t sure they’d be able to manage it, “and the blue mosaic hillside has already been bulldozed,” Ann told me.

-The February morning I left, a steady drizzle was falling, but as I headed east on 580 the gray skies gave way to patches of blue.
-The open hills of Altamont Pass had already turned green and as I headed east I saw that a tentative green carpet was appearing beneath the empty trees rows of almond trees in the bare orchards along highway 132.
+Two days later, on a cold, wet February morning, I was on my way to Mariposa.
+As I drove east on Hwy.
+580 gray skies gave way to patches of blue.
+The hills of Altamont Pass had already turned green and further east, a tentative green carpet was appearng under the bare almond orchards along highway 132.

 “This time of year, there’s not much,” she said.